danielaparker/jsoncons/README.md

 82 83 63 66 6f 6f 44 50 75 73 73 66 30 78 33 70 2d 31 83 63 62 61 72 44 50 75 73 73 78 1f 31 2e 32 33 34 35 36 37 38 39 30 31 32 33 34 35 36 37 38 39 30 31 32 33 34 35 36 37 38 39 30
 ```

+Note that when decoding the bigfloat and decimal fraction into a `std::string`, we lose the semantic information
+that the variant like data structure preserved with a tag, so serializing back to CBOR results in a text string.

 #### As a stream of parse events

 ```c++